SigmaX-ai/illex/README.md

 make install
 ```

-### Docker container
+### Docker image

-A Docker container is provided that builds and installs Illex:
+A Dockerfile is provided to build a Docker image that runs Illex:

 ```bash
 docker build -t illex .